 Not Keeping Your Word

 When you say that you are going to do something, you do actually need to do it.
-Many people seem to get the impression that as long as they say yes to everything, they are going to look good in their bosses eyes.
+Many people seem to get the impression that as long as they say yes to everything, they are going to look good in their boss’s eyes.
 Unfortunately, this only actually works if you actually mean it when you say yes.
 If you say that you are going to take on a particular task and that it will be done within a certain time frame, make sure that you keep your word.

 Keeping Agendas Hidden

 As well as wanting your boss to believe you when you say you will do something, you should also want him to consider you a credible, honest person.
 Everybody has agendas and there is nothing wrong with that.
-But if you attempt to hide an agenda from your boss and he subsequently find out, your career is going to suffer.
+But if you attempt to hide an agenda from your boss and he/she subsequently finds out, your career is going to suffer.
 Unfortunately, attempting to manipulate your boss can seriously backfire, it’s simply not worth the hassle.

 Generally Being Irritating

 If you have done even the slightest bit of research on career advancement, you are likely to be well aware of the importance of social skills.
-Although, you certainly don’t need to be an enigmatic extrovert to get ahead in your career, you do need to be able to hold a conversation without making it painful.
+Although you certainly don’t need to be an enigmatic extrovert to get ahead in your career, you do need to be able to hold a conversation without making it painful.
 You need to know how to make small talk and you need to know when not to make small talk.
-It might sound unfair, but if you’re boss can’t stand talking to you, he’s very unlikely to promote you.
+It might sound unfair, but if your boss can’t stand talking to you, he’s very unlikely to promote you.

 Showing Zero Initiative

 Finally, there are many times when it makes sense to ask your boss to help you with something.
-But if you get into the habit of asking for your bosses assistance with everything other than tying your shoes, you are not exactly going to look like management material, are you?
+But if you get into the habit of asking for your boss’s assistance with everything other than tying your shoes, you are not exactly going to look like management material, are you?
 While you should never be afraid to ask for help on important